tatsuya/effective-java/chapter-8.md

 Reflection is a powerful facility that is required for certain sophisticated system programming tasks, but it has many disadvantages.
 If you are writing a program that has to work with classes unknown at compile time, you should, if at all possible, use reflection only to instantiate objects, and access the objects using some interface or superclass that is known at compile time.

+## Item 54: Use native methods judiciously

+Think twice before using native methods.
+Rarely, if ever, use them for improved performance.
+If you must use native methods to access low-level resources or legacy libraries, use as little native code as possible and test it thoroughly.
+A single bug in the native code can corrupt your entire application.